schaertelr/auto-register-k8s-cluster-rms/README.md

 This yaml-file helps to avoid manually adding k3s clusters into the Rancher Management Server via the web-gui. <br >

 Execute this yaml-file on existing k3s clusters.
-The cluster gets created in the RMS, and automatically registered. <br >
+The cluster gets created in the RMS and automatically registered. <br >
 When successful the cluster gets active and ready to get managed by the RMS.